compare

 Can a billing company migrate from CollaborateMD to Medi?

-Yes, though the project is not trivial.
-The standard pattern is a forward-only migration: leave sixty to ninety days of legacy claims in CollaborateMD for collection, migrate active practices into Medi one at a time, and run parallel ERA posting for two to three weeks to reconcile totals.
-Enrollment planning — payer IDs, clearinghouse trading-partner relationships, ERA receiver connections — needs to happen before cutover, not after.
-Historical claim and ERA records can remain in CollaborateMD on read-only access for the two-year minimum most billing companies need for audit purposes.
+Yes, though it is not trivial.
+The standard pattern is forward-only: leave 60 to 90 days of legacy claims in CollaborateMD for collection, migrate active practices into Medi one at a time, and run parallel ERA posting two to three weeks to reconcile totals.
+Enrollment — payer IDs, trading-partner relationships, ERA receiver connections — happens before cutover, not after.
+Historical records can stay in CollaborateMD on read-only access for the two-year minimum most books need for audit.
+Medi migration is free with a 12-month commitment, or $100 per practice (capped at $3,000) month to month; data export is always free, with no early-termination fee.
+Full sequence: the CollaborateMD migration guide.

 Is CollaborateMD part of a larger company, and does that matter?

-CollaborateMD was acquired by EverCommerce in 2019 and now operates under the EverHealth division alongside Updox, AlertMD, and MDTech.
-EverCommerce is a public company (NASDAQ: EVCM) that operates across multiple service verticals.
-For some billing companies, being inside a well-funded public company means more stable infrastructure and longer vendor continuity.
-For others, acquisition history raises questions about product roadmap independence and whether billing-company-specific features remain a priority inside a larger healthcare IT portfolio.
-That is a question worth asking directly in a sales conversation.
+EverCommerce acquired CollaborateMD in 2019, and it now sits in the EverHealth division alongside Updox, AlertMD, and MDTech.
+EverCommerce is public (NASDAQ: EVCM) and operates across several service verticals.
+For some billing companies, that means more stable infrastructure and longer vendor continuity.
+For others, it raises questions about roadmap independence and whether billing-company features stay a priority inside a larger portfolio.
+Worth asking directly in a sales conversation.

 What should a billing company ask in a CollaborateMD demo?

-Walk through a specific scenario rather than a feature tour.
-Ask the sales team to show: adding a new client practice and restricting one poster to that client only; working three clients' open denials from a single queue; finding a PLB segment in a recent ERA and tracing it to the claim it offset; drilling into days-in-A/R for one client from the all-book view; and exporting a denial trend report by payer across all clients for the last ninety days.
-Those five scenarios cover the work that actually separates platforms in daily operation.
-The same five scenarios work for a Medi walkthrough — the results of that side-by-side will tell you more than any pricing comparison.
+Walk a specific scenario, not a feature tour.
+Ask the sales team to show: adding a new client practice and restricting one poster to that client only; working three clients' open denials from a single queue; finding a PLB segment in a recent ERA and tracing it to the claim it offset; drilling into days-in-A/R for one client from the all-book view; and exporting a denial trend report by payer across all clients for the last 90 days.
+Those five cover the work that separates platforms in daily operation.
+The same five work for a Medi walkthrough.

 How current is this comparison?

-Last reviewed 2026-05-17.
-CollaborateMD's pricing, packaging, and feature scope change, and EverHealth's product roadmap evolves within the EverCommerce portfolio.
-The source for CollaborateMD's current positioning is collaboratemd.com/medical-billing-companies and collaboratemd.com/pricing; pricing figures cited above reflect published Capterra data and publicly available pricing page information at the time of review.
+Last reviewed 2026-06-07.
+CollaborateMD's pricing, packaging, and feature scope change, and EverHealth's roadmap evolves inside EverCommerce.
+Source for current positioning: collaboratemd.com/medical-billing-companies; per-claim and per-provider figures reflect the BestNotes partner price sheet and Capterra/G2 reviewer data at the time of review; CollaborateMD does not publish pricing on its own site.
 Verify current quotes directly with CollaborateMD before any migration decision.

 References